JeiPii/IDORhunter/README.md

 # IDORhunter
 Python script that can hunt for IDOR's by providing cookies.

-This project was started because of a project within [CyberWorkPlace](https://cyberworkplace.tech/)
+This project was started as part of the Practical Python   [CyberWorkPlace](https://cyberworkplace.tech/)

 ### Goals:
 - [X] Find URLs within given website